Back to Home

 Who it's for

-• People with lots of existing audio they want transcribed privately
+• People with existing audio files they want transcribed privately.

-• Users who prioritize accuracy over real-time transcription
+• Users who prioritize local Whisper transcription over live recording convenience.

 Best for teams and shared meeting notes (cloud): Otter